Are you fed up with your puppy biting fingers and toes?

 Your pup isn't aggressive; he's just doing what comes naturally.
 Play biting and mouthing are normal behaviours for young puppies; it's a natural part of their development, especially in the teething stage.

 Biting and mouthing is how they play and explore their new world, but they must learn to be gentle and develop a 'soft mouth'.

-This must happen as early as possible, because the window for doing so closes at around 4 - 5 months.
+This must happen as early as possible because the window closes at around 4 - 5 months.
 Coincidentally, this is about the same time they get their adult teeth!

-When the puppy bites its mother too hard she'll yelp loudly and she may also bite back, which usually has the effect of stopping her pup in its tracks, unsure of what to do next.
+When the puppy bites its mother too hard, she'll yelp loudly, and she may also bite back.
+This usually stops her pup in its tracks, unsure of what to do next.

 She may also turn away and have nothing to do with him for a while, or at least until he's learned some manners.

 If her puppy doesn't let up, she may grab him by the scruff of the neck and gently shake him to let him know she means business.